 Unfortunately, that can have some pretty serious implications for your business.
 Because besides the matter of the amount of compensation you may have to pay, there’s all the complex, time-consuming paperwork to deal with.
 And a possible day in court.

-That means hiring a lawyer to find a way through the legal landscape for you…which also means paying by the hour.
+That means hiring a lawyer to help you find a way through the legal landscape…which also means paying by the hour.
 Ever come across a cheap solicitor?
 No, me neither.
 So that’s another big expense to swallow.

 In fact, bookkeepers’ professional indemnity insurance makes so much sense that some professional associations insist on it.
 Anyone practising under a license from the Institute of Chartered Bookkeepers (ICB), the International Association of Bookkeepers (IAB) or the Association of Accounting Technicians (AAT) simply has to have it.